pgibler/Binance.NET/README.md

 binance.Sell("ETH-BTC", 1.0, 0.0015)
 ```

+### Error handling

+In some cases, the API request may fail because of any number of reasons.
+In the event that the Binance API responds with an error message, the success callback is skipped on the API call and an error callback is invoked.
+You can set up a custom error handler in 2 ways:

+- As a parameter of the API call.
+This is usually the last parameter of the method.
+- Using the `DefaultExceptionCallback` property of the `BinanceApi` class.

+You can also mix both methods.
+If you specify a `DefaultExceptionCallback`, it will be used for all functions exception where you explicitly define an exception callback.
+This way you can handle exceptions in a general use case and then specifically handle ones that require custom behavior.

+For testing purposes, you can choose to eschew the usage of these as you try out the API methods.
+It is recommended you use them to see what goes wrong when you are testing.

 ### APIs available

 Included in Binance.NET are the following API calls.
 All of these functions are members of the `BinanceApi` class.